 How to add Best Offer to your listings

-- Under More options, select Allow offers.
+- Under Pricing, select More options, and then Allow offers.

 - Complete the rest of your listing.